Convergent TV Advertising in 2025 - Basis Technologies

 Fast forward to today, and watching your favorite TV content has become an increasingly complex and decision-riddled endeavor.

 This complexity has all culminated in convergent TV: a new mindset for TV advertising wherein strategies extend beyond any individual channel and instead account for the proper balance between traditional/linear TV, over-the-top (OTT) streaming, and connected TV (CTV).
 And though OTT and CTV are increasingly establishing themselves as forces to be reckoned with among viewers, linear TV still maintains a strong foothold.
+By understanding the 2025 convergent TV landscape and the innovations shaping it, advertisers can strike the right balance in their TV ad investments and connect with viewers in key moments of impact.

 What’s The Latest In The Convergent TV Landscape?

-Alongside these shifts in the TV landscape itself, audience viewership and ad spend trends have evolved as well.
+Alongside these shifts in the TV landscape itself, audience viewership and ad spend trends have evolved as well:

 Linear vs. Streaming TV Viewership

-So, just what is driving these trends?
-Pandemic lockdowns famously helped accelerate the shift toward streaming and drove substantial CTV adoption.
-And in an age when consumers have grown accustomed to content being available on-demand and on-the-go, the increased convenience and flexibility that streaming offers—not to mention the ability to watch across multiple devices—also plays a significant factor.
-Additionally, beyond the extensive libraries of classic content that's long lived on streaming platforms, the emergence of new original content produced exclusively for streaming services has further increased the appeal of OTT and CTV.
-Coupled with a significant slowdown in new scripted content on linear TV in 2023 due to Hollywood labor strife and it’s not a huge shock that linear TV fell below 50% viewing share for the first time last year.
+Additionally, beyond the extensive libraries of classic content that have long lived on streaming platforms, the emergence of new original content produced exclusively for streaming services has further increased the appeal of OTT and CTV.
+Coupled with a significant slowdown in new scripted content on linear TV in 2023 stemming in part from Hollywood labor strife, it’s not a huge shock that linear TV fell below 50% viewing share for the first time in 2023 and continues to hover at just 44.5% in 2025.

 Linear vs. Streaming TV Ad Spending